 With the industry ever-evolving and the housing market increasing, there is a huge demand across all sectors of the trades industry.
 And with fewer people taking up the trades, the need only increases – meaning there’s never been a better time to learn a trade and join the industry.

 - Bricklayers lay bricks, pre-cut stone and concrete blocks in mortar.
-(Source: Go Construct) The kind of projects you’ll work on vary from repairs to walls, arches, and chimneys to creating the building’s external shell.
+(Source: Go Construct) The projects you’ll work on vary from repairs to walls, arches, and chimneys to creating the building’s external shell.

 - Though no formal qualifications are required to be a bricklayer, some companies may favour those with site experience or GCSE in specific subjects, e.g. maths and English.